-As mentioned earlier, the Saturator was originally designed to work with cellular network and it saturated both uplink and downlink at the same time.
-It did not matter much for cellular networks because both communications take place on different time and frequency slots and they do not affect each other.
+As mentioned earlier, Saturator is originally designed to work with cellular network and it saturates both uplink and downlink at the same time.
+It does not matter much for cellular networks because both communications take place on different time and frequency slots and they do not affect each other.
 Whereas Wi-Fi is a shared medium and there are always chances that uplink and downlink communications happening at the same time can interfere with each other resulting in decreased performance.
-We therefore made a minor change in Saturator to make it work in only one direction.
-We evaluated Saturator with Wi-Fi for 2 conditions as following: \begin{itemize}[noitemsep,nolistsep] \item saturate both uplink and downlink \item saturate just uplink \end{itemize}
+We, therefore, make a minor change in Saturator to make it work in only one direction.
+We evaluate Saturator with Wi-Fi for 2 conditions as following: \begin{itemize}[noitemsep,nolistsep] \item saturate both uplink and downlink \item saturate just uplink \end{itemize}

-In the two-way experiments where Saturator is run in both uplink and downlink directions, it always got more throughput on the uplink.
-Downlink communication was badly affected by packet loss as packet loss went up to 80\%.
-Figure 8 represents the packet loss for one of the five experiments, it was consistent across all five runs.
-Uplink packet loss for 2-way saturator is not clearly visible in the figure because it is exactly the same as 1-way uplink packet loss.
-The client always initiates the communication, which could explain why the uplink achieved more bandwidth than the downlink.
-We made a slight change to make sure the client just initiated the connection with the server but it actually started sending data with a delay of 1 second.
-We found out that the server took over the bandwidth initially but as soon as the client started sending, we saw more traffic on the uplink same as in previous cases.
-Multiple factors could explain this behaviour; one possible explanation is that the uplink queue is larger than the downlink queue.
-Another possible reason, is that the access point might be giving higher priority for uplink traffic than downlink traffic.
+In the two-way experiments where Saturator is run in both uplink and downlink directions, it always gets more throughput on the uplink.
+Downlink communication is badly affected by packet loss as packet loss goes up to 80\%.
+Figure 8 represents the packet loss for one of the five experiments, it is consistent across all five runs.
+Uplink packet loss for the 2-way Saturator is not clearly visible in the figure because it is exactly the same as the 1-way uplink packet loss.
+The client always initiates the communication, which could explain why the uplink achieves more bandwidth than the downlink.
+We make a slight change to make sure the client just initiates the connection with the server but it actually starts sending data with a delay of 1 second.
+We find out that the server takes over the bandwidth initially but as soon as the client starts sending, we see more traffic on the uplink, same as in previous cases.
+Multiple factors could explain this behavior; one possible explanation is that the uplink queue is larger than the downlink queue.
+Another possible reason is that the access point might be giving higher priority to uplink traffic than downlink traffic.